Bangkok To Chiang Mai train, plane, bus and taxi complete guide

 Let’s look at some of the best places to stay in Chiang Mai;

 So you now have the full guide on how to get from Bangkok to Chiang Mai by either place, bus, taxi or train.
 Whichever route you take will depend on your budget and how long in Thailand you have.
+Remember there’s also the option of travelling to Surat Thani and then to either Koh Samui, Koh Tao or Koh Phanghan.

 Once you arrive there is plenty of things to do in Chiang Mai and this is what is known as the “digital nomad hub of the world“.